drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

 Note that changes to the `.env` file may not be applied if the environment variables are cached.
 To clear the cache and apply changes to `.env`, run the following:

 ```
-expo r -c // this is outdated now as we no longer use Expo...
+expo r -c // this is outdated now as we no longer use Expo... // todosd
 ```

 If you are going to be using an IP address, you will need to specify the port (8000) in the URL.